-Agile Project Management Training Courses London - AgilePM® Foundation & Practitioner With Exams
+Agile Project Management Virtual Courses - AgilePM® Foundation & Practitioner With Online Exams

-Based upon DSDM, an Agile Project Management course in London will equip you with an understanding of how to apply Agile philosophy and techniques to deliver projects faster whilst still meeting the quality expected.
+Based upon DSDM, an Agile Project Management virtual classroom course will equip you with an understanding of how to apply Agile philosophy and techniques to deliver projects faster whilst still meeting the quality expected.

 Agile PM Foundation & Practitioner